 ADHD is a treatable condition.
-The most commonly used therapeutic drugs are stimulants (Schedule II, Controlled Substances), such as Ritalin, Adderall, Vyvanse and Concerta, which are all compounds that increase the brain chemical dopamine, and which have significant abuse and misuse potential because their use may lead to severe psychological or physical dependence.
+The most commonly used therapeutic drugs are stimulants (Schedule II, Controlled Substances), such as Ritalin, Adderall, Vyvanse and Concerta, which are all dopaminergic (related to dopamine) compounds with significant abuse and misuse potential because their use may lead to severe psychological or physical dependence.
 In addition, stimulants have numerous side effects, such as uncomfortable mental states, interference with sleep and appetite, development of nervous ticks and potential cardiovascular effects resulting from increased blood pressure.
-These side effects have limited the effectiveness of treatment for those taking the drugs and have also dramatically limited medication adherence rates.
+These side effects have limited effective treatment in those taking the drugs and have also dramatically limited medication adherence rates.
 Up to 30% to 50% of those who are prescribed stimulants for ADHD either do not respond or cannot tolerate these treatments, and only about 20% of those prescribed with stimulants renew their prescription the following month.

-The only non-stimulant drug approved to treat adult ADHD is Strattera.
-Strattera affects the chemical norepinephrine, which is a stress hormone that affects parts of the brain where attention and responses are controlled.
-This drug has significant side effects, such as fatigue, decreased appetite, sexual problems, palpitations, increased heart rate and high blood pressure and also has regulatory warning labels relating to suicidal thoughts and liver damage.
+There also is a non-stimulant drug on the market called Strattera (Atomoxetine), launched in 2003.
+This drug also has significant side effects, such as fatigue, decreased appetite, sexual problems, palpitations, increased heart rate and high blood pressure and also has regulatory warning labels relating to suicidal thoughts and liver damage.
 Moreover, Strattera takes 6-10 weeks to achieve full clinical effectiveness.
 More recently, two additional non-stimulant medications with similar safety and efficacy profiles were approved for use only in children (Guanfacine and Clonidine).
 These two drugs have not had significant commercial success.
 All approved ADHD drugs need to be carefully monitored by the treating physician to optimize the dose, starting with a low dose and slowly escalating to the most effective and tolerable dose.

-In contrast to all available treatments, MG01CI is a non-stimulant with a differentiated mechanism of action that targets neither dopamine nor norepinephrine.
+In contrast to the most common available treatments which involve the use of stimulants, MG01CI is a non-stimulant with a differentiated mechanism of action that is neither dopaminergic (related to dopamine) nor noradrenergic (containing norepinephrine).
 Our 120-patient Phase II study showed significant clinical improvement in clinical symptoms with higher response rates, and a more rapid onset than available non-stimulants.
 The trial also demonstrated favorable tolerability with no significant side effects over a placebo.
-MG01CI therefore potentially represents a safer alternative to stimulant-based treatments and a more tolerable and effective treatment than the non-stimulants which are currently in the market.
-Additionally, because of its unique mechanism of action and specific clinical effect on inattention and executive function, we believe that MG01CI possibly may be useful in treating additional cognitive disorders, such as schizophrenia, mild cognitive impairment in Alzheimer's disease, Tourette's syndrome and cognitive impairment in mood disorders, and we plan to use proceeds from this offering to evaluate MG01CI in one or more of such disorders.
+MG01CI therefore potentially represents a safer alternative to stimulant-based treatments and a more tolerable and effective treatment than the non-stimulants which are currently in the market .
+Additionally, because of its unique mechanism of action and specific clinical effect on inattention and executive function, we believe that MG01CI possibly may be useful in treating additional cognitive disorders, such as schizophrenia, mild cognitive impairment in Alzheimer's disease, Tourette's syndrome and cognitive impairment in mood disorders.